Thinking of taking on a bathroom remodel? These tips could help you avoid a bathroom renovation disaster.

 The bathroom has to be functional, so upfront planning is crucial.
 Here are some things to consider.

 Consider vanity and toilet heights and the space around a toilet.
-This is especially important if there’s a user in a wheelchair.
-Choose slip-resistant flooring — something textured for traction.
-A zero-threshold shower will help to avoid tripping hazards.
+While higher fixtures are important for users in wheelchairs, they can make the bathroom more comfortable for many adults.
+Choose slip-resistant flooring—something textured for traction.
+A zero-threshold shower will help to avoid tripping.
 If there are to be handholds or grab bars, you may need blocking in the walls.
 (Although there are new products that have special anchoring systems so no blocking is necessary.)

 The double sink you covet might not fit.
 “In a traditional vanity configuration, you don’t want to go under 5 feet,” Stapperfenne says.
 There are some integrated double sinks, but they “tend to be contemporary in design” and may not fit your décor.